typelevel/Laika/README.md

 * **Rich Feature Set**

-  Markdown and reStructuredText as input, HTML, EPUB and PDF as output, integrated syntax highlighting, link validation, auto-generated navigation, versioned documentation, and much more.
+  Markdown and reStructuredText as input, HTML, EPUB and PDF as output, integrated preview server and syntax highlighting, link validation, auto-generated navigation, versioned documentation, and much more.

 * **Lightweight Theme**